-WorldSkills UK organises a national and international competitions programme in various fields such as engineering, digital, health and construction.
-Competitors are tested to showcase their skills in a specific field, competing with similar peers in the UK and, for those that make international competitions, from around the world.
-Participation in competition-based training can affect earnings and employment outcomes by improving skills and confidence of competitors as well as instilling a high-performance mindset.
+WorldSkills UK organises national and international competitions in various fields such as engineering, digital, health and construction.
+Competitors are tested to showcase their skills in a specific field, competing with peers in the UK and, for those selected to represent the UK in international competitions, from around the world.
+Participation in a competition can affect earnings and employment outcomes by improving skills and confidence of competitors as well as instilling a high-performance mindset.
 However, to date there has been little quantitative UK evidence on the long-term impacts of being involved in competition-based training programmes.
 Our research sought to fill this gap.

-We estimated the impact of competition-based training on earnings and employment using a bespoke survey of WorldSkills UK competitors between 2011 and 2018 as well as data on earnings, employment and prior educational attainment of the entire England population.
-For each competitor, we compared their earnings and employment outcomes with a group of peers with similar gender, ethnicity, GCSE score, highest qualification level, years since achieving highest qualification, apprenticeship status and subject of study.
-This allowed us to estimate the difference in outcomes between competitors and the UK average controlling for key learner characteristics.
+We studied the association between participation in one of WorldSkills UK competitions and earnings and employment outcomes using a bespoke survey of WorldSkills UK competitors between 2011 and 2018 as well as data on earnings, employment and prior educational attainment from the Longitudinal Education Outcome (LEO) data set.
+Due to different data collection methods across the UK, our analysis focuses on only England.
+For each competitor, we compared their earnings and employment outcomes with a group of peers with similar characteristics in terms of gender, ethnicity, GCSE score, highest qualification level, years since achieving highest qualification, apprenticeship status and subject of study.
+This allowed us to estimate the difference in outcomes between competitors and the national average controlling for key learner characteristics.
+We found that: